RobFPowell/survey-factory/design_pattern_desicions.md

 Off Chain Storage

 Used IPFS to store survey question and answers off chain.
 When users create a survey the content is uploaded to IPFS and the hash of the file is saved as Surveys[].ipfsHash in the contract.
+Note: IPFS connects to a remote node and will only store files for a couple hours before being dropped.

 Fail Early and Fail Hard